 Hawaiian waterfalls are far too numerous to count.
 Tucked away in secluded valleys or viewed across great landscapes, tourists can enjoy exploring these majestic falls.
 Below are some of the most beautiful Hawaiian waterfalls in the Aloha State.

 Waipo’o Falls: Waimea Canyon is referred to as the “Grand Canyon of the Pacific.”
 So it’s no surprise the double-tiered 800-foot Waipo’o Falls would be equally as astounding.
 For closer views, take the Canyon Trail between mile marker 14 and 15.
 Here, you can enjoy a staggering perspective of the canyon from the top of the falls.

 Wailua Falls: Perhaps one of the most idyllic waterfalls on Kauai, the 80-foot Wailua Falls will take your breath away.
 Off Highway 56, visitors will want to behold its beauty for several minutes.
 Be advised.
 Even though the pool is about 30 feet deep, diving into these waters has proven fatal.

 Manawaiopuna Falls: Forever immortalized in the popular film Jurassic Park, this enormous waterfall is located on private land.
-Accessible only by helicopter, this waterfall is one of the most famous attractions on the helicopter tours of Kauai and we think it is well worth the investment.
+Accessible only by helicopter, this waterfall is a popular attraction on the helicopter tours of Kauai.

-Hanakapi’ai Falls: Situated between the jagged Na Pali Coast and the Hanakapi’ai Valley, this is one of the only waterfalls in the area accessible without a permit or attending an official tour in this area.
-Visitors can hike to the 300-foot falls by trekking through a challenging trail, crossing streams and verdant jungle paths.
+Hanakapi’ai Falls: Situated between the Na Pali Coast and Hanakapi’ai Valley, you can access this waterfall without a permit or being part of a tour.
+Visitors can hike to the 300-foot falls through a trail, crossing streams and verdant jungle paths.